-The budget for 2021/22 and beyond maintains a pragmatic reflection of increasing costs (particularly in relation to salary and on costs) but also reflects planned efficiency improvements and a cautiously optimistic forecast in relation to pupil numbers leading to positive progress towards maintaining a breakeven position.
+The budget for 2022/23 and beyond maintains a pragmatic reflection of increasing costs (particularly in relation to salaries, utilities and food costs) but also reflects a cautiously optimistic forecast in relation to pupil numbers and a continuing commitment to capital investment.

-The School is completing a review of the financial relationship with Sibford Trading Limited to ensure that arrangements from 2022 onwards better reflect the requirements of the School.
+The School has completed a review of its financial structures and in particular the relationship with Sibford Trading Limited to ensure that arrangements from 2022/23 onwards better reflect the requirements of the School.